Pukar99/nodejspractice/Readmeguys.txt

- This is the second file that i created here so thank me later you went here checking all my works ok
+ This is the second file that i created here so thank me later you went here checking all my works ok I am restarting this form tommrow and then start building the e voting system using  node and implement it